 In order to achieve the main research objective to conceptualise energy autonomous, electrically active implants that are able to stimulate in a feedback-controlled manner, we divided the overall project into a project structure with three project areas.
 The three project areas A, B and C comprise an overall number of 14 research projects pursuing the following mission and goals.

 European populations are ageing rapidly.
 By the year 2060, every third person living in Germany will be older than 65.
 For this reason, the social and socio-economic relevance of regenerative therapies is clearly increasing.
 This holds particularly true for implants: the older the population grows, the more medical implants for various indication areas are required and the more often they have to be replaced during the course of therapy.
-The research vision pursued by the Collaborative Research Centre focuses on novel electrically active implants.
+The research vision pursued by the Collaborative Research Centre (CRC) focuses on novel electrically active implants.
 Specifically, we address implants employed for the regeneration of bone and cartilage, and implants for deep brain stimulation to treat movement disorders.
-Three central research objectives are a means to implement the research vision.

 The first objective is to establish innovative energy autonomous implants that allow a feedback-controlled electrical stimulation.
 Thus, we will pave the ground for new long-time medical applications, and individual patient treatment by conceiving an ultra-low power, miniaturised implant electronic platform supporting all electrically active implants being considered in ELAINE.